RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #5

+Actually I forgot I was going to start counting going to bed before 8pm.
+So I nailed that too. :) Heading to bed now.
+Was a very bad day, but I'll pick it up tomorrow.

 ## #4

 Having a salad for dinner.
 And that's it.
 It is a sad slow day.
 I'm in a rut